-This $67.7M project consists of residential BEQs and a 650-space garage.
+This $67.7M project consists of residential BEQs and a 650-space garage at Camp LeJeune in North Carolina.
 The three 5-story complexes will provide 500 bedrooms (200,000 gross SF).
 Supporting facilities include lighting, parking, roadways, sidewalks, concrete pads, equipment staging and drying, detention pond, earthwork, basketball and volleyball courts, picnic shelter and barbecue pit, signage, landscaping, and trail improvements (Amphibious Assault Vehicle trail).

 The project conforms to ATFP standards and follows LEED requirements and Federal Energy Acts criteria, with a minimum goal of LEED Silver.
 Low Impact Development was included in the design and construction of this project.
 This project was fast-tracked which required the entire project, from kick off to construction, to be completed in less than 754 days.